LorenzoLocker12/Titanic-Kaggle-Competition/README.md

 ## 📊 Results

 Achieved a **Top 17% ranking** on the Kaggle leaderboard.
-My final model utilized an ensemble approach to maximize accuracy on unseen data.
+My final model utilized a Logistic Regression approach to maximize accuracy on unseen data.

 ---